freesunshine0316/neural-graph-to-seq-mp/README.md

 AMR is a graph-based semantic formalism, which can unified representations for several sentences of the same meaning.
 Comparing with other structures, such as dependency and semantic roles, the AMR graphs have several key differences:
 * AMRs only focus on concepts and their relations, so no function words are included.
-Actually the edge labels serve the role of function words by representing the concept-to-concept relations.
+Actually the edge labels serve the role of function words.
 * Inflections are dropped when converting a noun, a verb or named entity into a AMR concept.
-Sometimes a synonym is used rather than the original word.
-This helps to make more unified AMRs, making 1-to-many correspondences from AMRs to sentences.
+Sometimes a synonym is used instead of the original word.
+This makes more unified AMRs so that each AMR graph can represent more sentences.
-* Relation tags (edge labels) are predefined and are not extracted from text, such as the way OpenIE does.
+* Relation tags (edge labels) are predefined and are not extracted from text (like the way OpenIE does).
 More details are in the official AMR page [AMR website@ISI](https://amr.isi.edu/download.html).
 Also it has the public-available AMR bank: [little prince](https://amr.isi.edu/download/amr-bank-struct-v1.6.txt).